News & Trending Money News

 adam121/Adobe investment income and growth with money tree in pot

-You may have lamented the red ink on your 401(k) reports as stock markets went down, but that also means you can pick up some solid stocks at bargain prices in 2023.
+You may have lamented the red ink on your 401(k) reports as stock markets went down, but that also means you can pick up some solid stocks at bargain prices this year.

-So if you have some cash that’s been sitting on the sideline, now may be a good time to consider getting back into the market with lower prices.
+So, if you have some cash that's been sitting on the sidelines, now may be a good time to consider getting back into the market with lower prices and start investing.

 goodluz/Adobe senior couple going through remodelling ideas on tablet

-Sure, you may be worried about rising interest rates if you’re applying for a loan for a home purchase or car purchase.
-Those rising rates, however, can be a good thing for your savings.
+Sure, you may be worried about high interest rates if you're applying for a loan for a home purchase or a car purchase.
+Those rates, however, can be a good thing for your savings.

-The rising interest rates may allow you to earn more money on the cash you have sitting in your bank or financial institution.
+The high interest rates may allow you to earn more money on the cash you have sitting in your bank or financial institution.

 The housing market is cooling off